umarcor/osvb/doc/intro/frameworks.rst

   Python script.

 None of them is ideal.
 The first one requires all users to repeat some code which might be easily reused.
 Others require dealing with paths/locations specific to each host/system.
-Instead, the approach in this bundle uses ``*.core`` files and :ref:`OSVB:pyCAPI`.
+Instead, the approach in this bundle uses ``*.core`` files and :ref:`OSVB:API:Core`.

 * `VUnit/vunit <https://github.com/VUnit/vunit>`__
 * `VUnit/vunit_action <https://github.com/VUnit/vunit_action>`__